Home 1. Introduction 2. Markers 3. Archive 4. Audible Markers 5. Visible Markers 6. Notational Markers 7. Conclusion

 3.3 Silent Discourse

 Part 3 discusses silences that are concealed.
 Every musical work, no matter how abstract, contains subtexts, hidden histories, and stories of its origins and creator(s).
 Sometimes, they are expressed in musicological texts, program notes, or pre-concert lectures.
-Prior to the 20th century, it was rare to express these subtexts directly via the performance.
+Sometimes the audience is already aware of subtexts prior to the performance.
 Mostly the subtext served a silent function, communicating unspoken or unheard ideas from the composer to the performer.
 Subtexts could be as simple as the word “Andante” at the beginning of a Mozart sonata or as complex as the notebooks of Beethoven, which were not intended to be public but have become an essential component of the shared knowledge surrounding his artistic output.

 The silent subtexts in my examples are notated solely for the performer (and thus not for the audience) and are the inner voices of silent discourse.
 Dutch-Cypriot composer Yannis Kyriakides summarizes the inner voice as an ever-active part of the self: